Scottish Shipwrecks

 Vessel of similar age, layout and same builder.

-In recent years, following further research and armed with mixed gas rebreathers we were able to find and dive the wreck of the Leven, which we identified by general layout, remaining cargo and vessel dimensions.
+In recent years, following further research and armed with mixed gas rebreathers, we were able to find and dive the wreck of the Leven, which we identified by general layout, remaining cargo and vessel dimensions.
 With this information we are able to conclude that the Leven must have slipped off the reef in a southerly gale and foundered in deep water.
 The wreck lies around 500 metres north west of Cath Sgeir.
-As for the letters, we believe that these may have been attached to a deck housing or some bridge structure which became detached from the rest of the wreck when it slipped off the reef.
+As for Donald’s letters, we believe that these may have been attached to a deck housing or some bridge structure which became detached from the rest of the wreck when it slipped off the reef.

 Screeny-Shot-23-Sep-2015-20.53.02